mattermost/mattermost-handbook/operations/operations/publishing/publishing-guidelines/brand-and-visual-design-guidelines.md

 #### Clear Space

 To ensure an uncluttered presentation, always maintain a full "X" space around the logo.
-The X height is always the height of the lowercase letter "m" in "Mattermost".
+The "X" height is always the height of the lowercase letter "m" in "Mattermost".
 Use the safety area as an invisible border.

 ![](../../../../.gitbook/assets/brand-and-visual-design-guidelines-logos-clearspace.png)